A HIPAA Disaster: The May 2021 Healthcare Data Breach

 Most settlements have resolved violations of the HIPAA right of access.
 However, May's violation involved multiple violations of the HIPAA security rule.
 Most often, HIPAA penalties stem from an OCR investigation.
 For example, the OCR might investigate a data breach or a patient complaint.
 However, May's penalty was unusual.
 It was the consequence of a compliance investigation.
 Here, the OCR investigated a data breach reported by the Department of Veteran Affairs.
 The event involved a VA business associate Authentidate Holding Corporation (AHC).
 With the right training, you can avoid this kind of undesirable circumstance.

 HIPAA training is an excellent way to prove that your organization complies with HIPAA regulations.
 It will also save your organization time in performing due diligence.
 Also, HIPAA compliance is an ongoing process.
 What counts as HIPAA compliance in regard to training today will quickly go out of date when the rules change.
 HIPAA rules require that covered entities train their organizations in compliance.
 Furthermore, they must provide thorough training.
 This kind of training is critical for enabling employees to competently manage their roles.
 It's critical that employees know how HIPAA affects their work so that they can protect themselves and their organizations.

 What is HIPAA Certification?

+After completing HIPAA training, you'll better understand your organization's problem areas regarding HIPAA compliance.
+It will improve overall compliance across the board.
+HIPAA training certification demonstrates that your business conducts itself ethically.
+It also shows that you comply with HIPAA laws.
 As a result, HIPAA certification can improve the reputation of your organization or firm.
 Most importantly, it's a tool that will empower you to build trust.